blank9/Parallel-Matrix-Inverse/README.md

 # Parallel-Matrix-Inverse
-Find Inverse of a Matrix in an Intrconnection Model in python
+Find Inverse of a Matrix in an Interconnection Model in python (using multiprocessing library).